boost-edu-tools/gitinspectorgui/docs/development/python-focused-development.md

 # Python-Focused Development Guide

-This guide is for Python developers working on GitInspectorGUI who want to focus on the Python backend while understanding how the frontend integration works.
+This guide is for Python developers contributing to GitInspectorGUI who want to focus on the Python backend development while understanding how the frontend integration works.

+**Note**: This focuses on development workflow.
+For GitInspectorGUI application features, see [gitinspectorgui.readthedocs.io](https://gitinspectorgui.readthedocs.io/en/latest/).

-## Understanding the Architecture
+## Development Architecture

-### What You Need to Know
+### Development Separation

-GitInspectorGUI has a **clear separation** between backend and frontend:
+The GitInspectorGUI codebase has a **clear separation** between backend and frontend development:

 ```mermaid
 graph LR